-The United Nations Guiding Principles Reporting Framework has been developed through RAFI, which is co-facilitated by Shift, the leading center of expertise on the UN Guiding Principles on Business and Human Rights, and international accountancy firm Mazars.
+The United Nations Guiding Principles Reporting Framework has been developed through the Human Rights Reporting and Assurance Frameworks Initiative (RAFI), which is co-facilitated by Shift, a non-profit organization working to embed the Guiding Principles into practice, and international accountancy firm Mazars.
 The Framework is the first comprehensive guidance for companies to report on human rights issues in line with their responsibility to respect human rights as set out in the UN Guiding Principles.
 It provides a concise set of questions for a company to consider and report on in order to know and show that it is meeting its responsibility to respect human rights in practice.
 It offers clear and straightforward guidance on how to answer these questions with relevant and meaningful information about human rights policies, processes and performance.